Contact Us Today!

 “These cities and their treatment plant operators are very excited about their floatovoltaic projects because they are reaping the energy savings of solar without expanding their footprints,” Shaw explains.
 “Floating solar panels have other advantages.
 The water cools the solar panels, so they produce more energy.
 At the same time, the panels shade the water, which inhibits algae growth, a significant problem during summer months.”

 He adds, “We expect floatovoltaics to be a big topic – along with energy cost savings – at the IWEA conference.”

 “In essence, the solar investor owns the solar array and through a Power Purchasing Agreement, sells the lower priced solar energy back to the utility at a guaranteed rate over 15 years.
-This is a very attractive option,” Corey says.
+This is a very attractive option,” Mark says.
 “I’m ready to walk through all of the financing scenarios with folks at the show.

 The theme of this year’s IWEA Annual Conference is “50 Years of the Clean Water Act.”
 The association will be celebrating this amazing milestone, but also highlighting the people and processes that have led to monumental improvements in water quality around the nation.
 Since the act was passed in 1972, water quality has changed significantly thanks to improved engineering, ingenuity, technology, education, and advocacy from water sector professionals.

 Says Jim, “We’re pleased to be part of the Clean Water Act celebration and also excited to usher in a new wave of technology, solar-powered clean water.”